[This is all you need to remember] A quick review of HTTP status code errors

 Nice to meet you all!

-I couldn't think of a nickname, so my mother gave one to me.
+I couldn't think of a nickname, so my mother gave me one.

 ↑The error code is 401 in the image above!